stephhider/Ares-Statamic-Theme/README.md

 The demo can be found at <a href="http://ares.themegoodness.com/"> here </a>

 The global addon needs to be installed to take advantage of this theme please follow the directions at the link above on how to enable this add on.
+To take advantage of the comments you will need to install [https://github.com/statamic/Plugin-Disqus] (disqus).

 Please copy over the files found in the folders: <br />
 _config/fieldsets <br />